andrewjstone/concord-bft/orrery/README.md

   * If we wanted to write code in other languages via the use of proxy components, they would have their own production grade schedulers that we could utilize.

 ## Mailbox
+Each `Executor` has a `Mailbox` associated with it. `Envelopes` destined for any component assigned to that executor are `put` into a Mailbox.
+The executor is responsble for distributing the envlopes to its components.

+Mailboxes only provide a public `put` API that allows envelopes to be sent.
+Only Executors have the "key" to the mailbox and can remove envelopes.

+### Rationale
+* Why only provide a public `put` API?
+  * This gives static, compile time guarantees, that only executors will remove envelopes from mailboxes.
+This is useful since many parts of the system, running in multiple threads, have copies of a mailbox.
+* Why not a queue?
+ * The mailbox abstraction hides any underlying mechanism for distribution allowing readers of the code to focus solely on the abstraction of envelope delivery.
+* Why a value type?
+ * As a mailbox is the primary way for the system to ensure envelope delivery, we wean to make sure it can be used safely and cheaply, without worrying about aliasing concerns.
+Just go ahead and make a copy.

+### Implementation Details
+A maillbox has a shared_ptr wrapping a lock based queue.
+The queue is created by the executor which is responsible for pulling envelopes and distributing them to components.

 ## Environment
+An environment is a thin abstraction that maps components to mailboxes.
+It's sole purpose is to provide a mechanism for routing envelopes to the proper Executor based on ComponentId.

+### Implementation Details
+ComponentIds are monotonically increasing.
+This allows efficient access to mailboxes by storing them in a vector rather than a map.

 ## World
+A `World` is an abstraction that components use to send messages to other components.
+Components can only communicate with other components via the use of a world.

+### Rationale
+* Why have both a `World` and `Environment` abstraction?
+  * A world is ergonomic.
+There is no need to lookup mailboxes or wrap messages into envelopes.
+  * Environments are global, whereas worlds are constructed per component.
+This allows them to automatically wrap the sender id into an envelope.

 # Component Scenarios
 ## Thread pool